ARTICLE

 During retirement: What happens to your SMSF property?

-Take note, superannuation rules and restrictions such as the sole purpose test still apply to your SMSF property even after retirement.
+Superannuation rules and restrictions, such as the sole purpose test (to provide retirement benefits or pay death benefits), still apply to your SMSF property even after retirement.
 What you can and cannot do to the SMSF property stays relatively the same as long as there are no changes in the use of the property.
-However, if you're planning to change the SMSF property from an investment to a residence, new rules and restrictions will apply.

 Can I live in my SMSF property when I retire?

-Purchase the property from the SMSF.
-This means you and other relevant members will have to buy the property from the fund.
+• Purchase the property from the SMSF.
+This means you and other relevant members will have to buy the property at market value from the fund.

 Each option has its own stamp duty and tax implications.
 Before deciding, it’s best to talk with a professional about the pros and cons of each option.